mganeko/aframe/README.md

 You need RICOH THETA V and Oculus Go (or other WebVR ready browser).

 #### Stream 360 realtime video from PC
-* Connect RICOH THEATA V to your PC with USB, then start as Live mode.
+* Connect RICOH THETA V to your PC with USB, then start as Live mode.
 * Open with desktop Chrome: [https://mganeko.github.io/aframe/pc.html](https://mganeko.github.io/aframe/pc.html)
   * Room name will be decided by random.
 You can modify room name if you want.
 * Click [Get Devices] button, then list of video/audio devices will be made.
   * Please allow access to camera / microphone.
-  * THEATA V will be selected if exists.
+  * THETA V will be selected if exists.
+  * If it failed to detect THETA V, pleaset quit and restart Chrome.
 * Click [Start Video] button.
   * Video / Audio will be captured, and shown in the browser.
 * Click [Connect] Button.